 Plus, the clear glass bottles can be returned and you get P5 for each bottle.
 I have yet to get my hands on one, but I hope the brand name has been printed directly on the bottle, and not a plastic label.
 Isn’t that so cool?
 Genuine, all-natural drink that does not come in plastic bottles.

 Paraluman shop is focused on zero-waste living – from washable sanitary pads, reusable straws, bamboo toothbrushes, food containers, to natural body care essentials like feminine bars, shampoo bars, and oils.

 I recently purchased some goodies from them via Shopee.
 I do appreciate the fact that they keep their packaging as minimal as possible and only use recycled cardboard and bubblewraps to secure the products they send out.
 They also accept donations for used packaging materials but check with them first as to where to drop them off.
 Their products are also available at Jess & Pat’s cafe, in Maginhawa St., Diliman Quezon City, but I am not sure if you could also bring your old bags and cardboards there.

 Don’t you just feel encouraged to support these local companies knowing that they are making a real effort to lighten their environmental footprint?
 Of course, there are many other businesses striving to contribute something of value to their community and the environment, and I can’t wait to be featuring each of them on Beautiful Handmade.

-Now, getting other people, particularly customers involved is definitely the way to go.
-It is clear to see that consumers do care about the environment and are willing to do what they can – spend their hard-earned money on home grown brands they believe in, refuse plastic packaging, keep their used paper bags clean and save them for reuse, and not mind that bit of inconvenience of bringing along their refillable containers and pile of paper bags to the store.
-Would you?
+Now, encouraging other people, particularly customers to get involved is definitely the way to go.
+It is clear to see that many Filipino consumers do care about the environment and are willing to do what they can -even spend their hard-earned money on home grown brands they believe in, refuse plastic packaging, keep their used paper bags clean and save them for reuse, and not mind that bit of inconvenience of bringing along their refillable containers and pile of paper bags to the store.
+Would you too?